 What is the Status of the Internet of Things?

-A research survey by Forrester shows that nearly 65% of surveyed firms have deployed or are in the process of implementing IoT solutions.
+A Forrester research survey shows that nearly 65% of surveyed firms have deployed or are in the process of implementing IoT solutions.

-Supply Chain and Logistics is one of the industries that will benefit the most from this technology.
+Supply chain and logistics are two industries that will benefit the most from this technology.
 71% of transportation survey responders said that they plan to implement an Internet-of-Things solution in the next 12 months or are in the process of implementing it.

-For many years transportation, warehousing, distribution centers, and retailers desired to have visibility of goods as they move through the supply chain.
-With IoT, not only will companies gain the desired visibility, but also the ability to detect business inefficiencies, protect goods, and reduce accidents.
+For many years, transportation, warehousing, distribution centers, and retailers have desired visibility of goods as they move through the supply chain.
+With IoT, companies will gain not only the desired visibility but also the ability to detect business inefficiencies, protect goods, and reduce accidents.